Israel strikes Gaza Strip after rocket fire

-The exchange of fire came hours after US President Joe Biden had visited Israel and the occupied West Bank.
+The exchange of fire came before dawn on Saturday, hours after US President Joe Biden had visited Israel and the occupied West Bank.

 The strike "will significantly impede and undermine Hamas' force-building capabilities", it said, adding that Israel was responding to "attacks from the Gaza Strip on Israeli territory".